robenkleene/software-references/ios/ios-photos.md

 # iOS Photos

+- You can adjust the amount of blur after taking a portrait mode photo (or before) look for the F-stop button

+## Troubleshooting

 - If syncing seems stuck, it has probably been pause to conserve battery life, you can resume it from the bottom of the main "Photos" tab.

 ## Messages